-Civic participation and citizenship have been described as closely related concepts that are essential settlement goals as well as measures of successful integration.69 A distinction, however, is made between formal citizenship or formal state membership (citizenship), and substantive citizenship (civic participation) - the latter incorporating both rights and participation, in particular, the ability to exercise political, civil and social rights.70 This description draws on Valtonen's conceptual approach to settlement, which emphasises that formal citizenship.
+Civic participation and citizenship have been described as closely related concepts that are essential settlement goals as well as measures of successful integration.69 A distinction, however, is made between formal citizenship or formal state membership (citizenship), and substantive citizenship (civic participation) - the latter incorporating both rights and participation, in particular, the ability to exercise political, civil and social rights.70 This description draws on Valtonen's conceptual approach to settlement, which emphasises that formal citizenship is not a sufficient condition for substantive citizenship.
 Civic participation also goes beyond the socioeconomic conditions of settling in (e.g. housing, education, etc.) to "touch upon ideas of power and agency", including how newly arrived refugees and migrants engage as active agents of change in shaping their future.71